-Acknowledgements.
+330 Acknowledgements.
 This work is part of the HYDRO-CSI project and was supported by the Luxembourg National Research Fund (FNR) in the framework of the FNR/PRIDE research programme (contract no. PRIDE15/10623093/HYDRO-CSI/Pfister).
-We would like to thank Jérôme Juilleret , Viola Huck , and Viola Huck for their contributions to the water sample preparation.
+We thank Jérôme Juilleret and Viola Huck for their contributions to the water sample preparation.